incgnto/Psychoterapist-Test/SETUP.md

 # OpenAI Integration Setup

-Your Surgery Abroad Assistant is now ready!
+Your PJ – Psychotherapist Assistant is now ready!
 Here's how to complete the setup:

 ## 🔑 **1.
 Get Your OpenAI API Key**